Reoliah/alx-pre_course/README.md

 #some description

-thanks to the community, this could have been harder
+thanks to the community, this could have been harder.